 These eligibility guidelines outline the criteria that all applications for Venator’s Community Fund must adhere to.
-Before applying to one of Venator’s Community Funds, please read the guidelines below carefully.
+Before applying to Venator’s Community Fund, please read the guidelines below carefully.

 For the purpose of these guidelines, the following terms will be used:

-- Community Fund: the funds from which the grants will be distributed (Together Community Fund and Bright Ideas Community Fund)
+- Community Fund: the fund from which the grants will be distributed

-- Grants: the total amount of £250 that will be awarded to each grantee
+- Grants: the total amount that will be awarded to each grantee

 - Group or organisation: covering terms for desired applicants – these being:

-- Together Community Fund: sports clubs, Ofsted registered education providers, not-for-profit and community groups, and social enterprises
+- Sports clubs, Ofsted registered education providers, universities, not-for-profit and community groups, and social enterprises

 - Applicants: groups or organisations who have submitted an application for consideration